Are you a coach but sometimes you offer advice so don’t know whether you should call yourself something else?

 There’s a debate constantly raging about whether someone must be accredited (by a coaching accreditation body) to call themselves coach.

-Not least because accreditation boards are not created equal.
-Accreditation doesn’t guarantee quality.
-And coaching is an unregulated industry so people might stray from their teachings no matter how good they are.
+But not all accreditation bodies are created equal.
+In other words, knowing that a coach is accredited doesn’t guarantee quality.
+And without supervision (a lot of accredited coaches have supervision by a seasoned coach so they can maintain standards) people might stray from their teachings no matter how good they are.

 I was having a chat with two well established leadership coaches recently and this topic came up.